 One thing we declined to mention earlier: Those riverside parks are connected by the Mishawaka River Walk, a favorite path for local walkers and runners.
 Maybe make time to catch sunset.
 But we’re not done yet.

 Dessert at Dari Fair

 Did you think we were done eating?
-Dari Fair went viral online after a video surface of its turtle cone.
+Dari Fair went viral online in 2020 after a video surface of its turtle cone.
 This delectable dessert is a vanilla cone with caramel inside, dipped in chocolate and rolled in pecans.
 For all of $3.99.
 Now that’s a way to end the night.